 Sunday, February 09, 2025

 I was driving around my hometown, the little roads winding through the woods.
 I was on my way home.
-I thought about how I often have dreams about how to get home, which roads to take and where to cut through the woods.
+I thought about how I often have dreams about how to get home, whether by car or on foot, which roads to take and where to cut through the woods.
 And I thought about how it always seems impossible to cut through the woods in these dreams.

 Sunday, January 26, 2025